joshbegley/nyt-latest/previous.md

 https://nytimes.com/live/2024/12/28/world/south-korea-plane-crash/the-plane-crash-is-the-deadliest-on-south-korean-soil

 **Nottingham Forest maintain 83-year homegrown player record as Abbott in squad**\
-`Nottingham Forest have preserved their record of having a home grown player in every matchday squad since 1941 by including 18-year-old Zach Abbott on the bench at Everton.`\
+`Nottingham Forest have preserved their record of having a homegrown player in every matchday squad since 1941 by including 18-year-old Zach Abbott on the bench at Everton.`\
 https://nytimes.com/athletic/6024651/2024/12/29/zach-abbott-nottingham-forest-homegrown/

 **Democratic Fears of a Constitutional Convention**\